-Urbanization creates more roads and other impervious surfaces that can become "super highways" for oil, grease, chemicals, fertilizers, pet waste, sediment and other pollution when it rains.
+Urbanization creates more roads and other impervious surfaces that can quickly transport oil, grease, chemicals, fertilizers, pet waste, sediment and other pollution when it rains.
 Likewise, manure and agricultural chemicals that are not properly treated or controlled by farms can end up in our waterways and impact shellfish growing areas.

 Sewage from malfunctioning or aging treatment plants and failure of home septic systems can release human waste and other dangerous bacteria and pathogens into shellfish-growing areas.
 Some marinas and boaters also release untreated sewage to water.

-The following chart shows why shellfish beaches in Puget Sound were classified as prohibited for harvesting in 2012:
+The chart below shows why shellfish beaches in Puget Sound were classified as prohibited for harvesting in 2018:

 - 61% were near wastewater treatment plant outfalls.
 Note: Most prohibited areas around wastewater outfalls are based on the potential for pollution and not actual water quality.

 - 29% were impacted or potentially impacted by nonpoint pollution sources such as poorly functioning on-site sewage systems (septic), farms, wildlife, and other potential sources.

 - 8% were near marinas.
 Note: Prohibited areas around marinas are based on the number of boats and their potential to contribute pollution, not actual water quality.